-4.1 A market analysis process begins with the definition of a relevant market, that is, the field of rivalry in which competition is occurring.
+- 4.1 A market analysis process begins with the definition of a relevant market, that is, the field of rivalry in which competition is occurring.
 The scope or boundaries of any market, defined for competitive market analysis purposes, is determined by the limits of substitutability of supply and demand.
 In practice, substitutability may best be analysed in terms of three dimensions to the definition of a market for the purposes of a market analysis process: customer, product/service, and geography.
-Other dimensions may be useful in the case of particular markets, although the discussion here will focus on these three dimensions.3

-- 4.2 The customer dimension defines a market in terms of a group of consumers that have a common set of requirements that are satisfied by services/products.
+Other dimensions may be useful in the case of particular markets, although the discussion here will focus on these three dimensions.3 - The customer dimension defines a market in terms of a group of consumers that have 4.2 a common set of requirements that are satisfied by services/products.
 Distinct sub-sets of consumers may be identifiable because they have different service requirements, because they are served through different channels, or because price discrimination can be observed.
 NICTA expects that it will typically be possible to distinguish between wholesale and retail customers for these reasons.
 It is important not to confuse the market analysis requirements in relation to customers with the segmentation processes that are used for the purposes of developing and implementing sales and marketing processes.
 Market analysis is about assessing markets for competition regulation, whereas segmentation is about achieving sales and marketing commercial outcomes.
 Sales and marketing professionals seek to segment the market for their products and services so that they can understand the characteristics of the population segment, their lifestyle and other preferences, and also how they might be effectively reached and communicated with.
-Market analysis is not about improving commercial effectiveness in the market place.
-It is about understanding the economics and structure of individual markets for the purposes of ex-ante regulation of market power and of ex-post competition regulation. - 4.3 The product/service dimension defines a market in terms of the products and/or services that are offered to satisfy those consumer objectives.
-This dimension consists of all the products/services that customers perceive as being substitutable for each another because they have equivalent characteristics, functionality, pricing or uses.

-For example, if customers perceive calls made from fixed telecommunications services as substitutable for calls made from mobile services, then that supports the conclusion that both types of calls are in the same market.
-As noted above, whether they are substitutes will depend not only on the physical characteristics of the call (volume, delay, interference, and so on) but also on the importance attached to the personal nature of mobile calling, the importance attached to being able to make and receive calls whilst moving, and the price relativities involved.
+Market analysis is not about improving commercial effectiveness in the market place. understanding the economics and structure of individual markets for the purposes of ex-ante regulation of market power and of ex-post competition regulation. - 4.3 The product/service dimension defines a market in terms of the products and/or services that are offered to satisfy those consumer objectives.
+This dimension consists of all the products/services that customers perceive as being substitutable for each another because they have equivalent characteristics, functionality, pricing or uses. - For example, if customers perceive calls made from fixed telecommunications services as substitutable for calls made from mobile services, then that supports the conclusion that both types of calls are in the same market.
+As noted above, whether they are substitutes will depend not only on the physical characteristics of the call (volume, delay, interference, and so on) but also on the importance attached to the personal